 The interface is user-friendly.
 There are four design options available.
 The timer is customizable; you can choose the background, change color and size of the fonts.
 The final code is editable.
 You can preview the created counter.

-To generate a timer using this service, deep technical knowledge is not needed.
+To generate a timer using this service, deep technical knowledge is not required.
 You simply enter the required parameters and insert the generated code in your email template.
 Responsiveness can be achieved by adding attributes with style properties style=”width:100%; height:auto;”.

 Unfortunately, the chosen counter had a poor display quality.
-All pixels are clearly visible regardless of the counter’s size.
+All of the pixels are clearly visible regardless of the counter’s size.
 It is even more noticeable when you paste the code into your email template.
 The attempt to discover whether this issue is due to the free plan or bad configuration came to naught.
 No answer was found in the FAQ, and the company does not keep a blog.

 We tried another design option.
 The generated counter was of good quality.